modmaker/BeBoPr/README.md

 BeBoPr
 ======

+> 2014-02-24 - The [BeBoPr++](https://github.com/modmaker/BeBoPr/wiki/The-BeBoPr-plus-plus-Cape) is available for immediate shipping.
+See [here](https://github.com/modmaker/BeBoPr/wiki/The-BeBoPr-plus-plus-Cape) for details.

 > 2014-02-09 - **Announcement** of a **new BeBoPr**.
 The new [**BeBoPr++**](https://github.com/modmaker/BeBoPr/wiki/The-BeBoPr-plus-plus-Cape) integrates the BeBoPr and Bridge and replaces the BeBoPr+.
 >
 > ![](http://imagizer.imageshack.us/v2/640x480q90/36/9jdd.jpg)